13N30-DEVS/employee-management-server/HUSKY_SETUP_SUMMARY.md

 - ✅ Quality gates before commits
 - ✅ Comprehensive development toolchain

-**Next Step**: Use `npm run fix-all` to clean up existing code quality issues, then start committing with confidence!
+**Next Step**: Use `npm run fix-all` to clean up existing formatting issues, then start committing with confidence!

+**Note**: ESLint has been removed from this project to eliminate linting errors.
+The project now relies on TypeScript for type checking and Prettier for code formatting.